Vehicle Electronics and the U.S. Army’s New VICTORY Standard

-Like the image above, modern combat vehicle electronics can resemble a bowl of hardware spaghetti.
+Like the image to the side, modern combat vehicle electronics can resemble a bowl of hardware spaghetti.
 Different “bolt-on” devices and adaptors are stitched together by multiple suppliers who may be using different standards and interfaces.
 With barely enough room for a soldier wearing body armor, integration and interoperability have become key concerns.

 Working with embedded companies such as Curtiss Wright Controls Defense Solutions, GE Intelligent Platforms, and Themis, this problem is exactly what the US Army is looking to solve.
 Once completed, the Vehicular Integration for C4ISR Interoperability (VICTORY) Standard will provide a unified hardware “backbone” with a modular architecture for any vehicle electronic system.
 As the concept is proven in Army systems, the vision is to also roll out similar solutions for other Military branches, including NATO.